pringle92/WinForms-FlexibleMessageBox/README.md

 {
     Console.WriteLine($"Feedback received: {inputResult.InputText}");
 }
 // To get multiple input values, it's best to use button callbacks to access the TextBox controls directly on the form instance passed to the callback.
-FlexibleDialogResult.InputText will only contain the value of the last added TextBox."Don't Show This Again" Checkbox
+FlexibleDialogResult.InputText will only contain the value of the last added

-FlexibleDialogResult checkResult = FlexibleMessageBox.Create()
+//TextBox."Don't Show This Again" Checkbox FlexibleDialogResult checkResult = FlexibleMessageBox.Create()
     .SetText("This is an important tip you might want to see again.")
     .AddDontShowAgainCheckBox("Do not show this tip anymore", defaultChecked: false)